intel/dffml/docs/tutorials/rolling_alice/0000_architecting_alice/0007_an_image.md

-# Rolling Alice: Architecting Alice: An Image
-# Volume 0: Chapter 6: OS DecentrAlice
+# Volume 0: Chapter 7: An Image

 We'll leverage JSON Web Keys and Python packages embedded into images of source code as a reliable distrobution mechanism.
 Image data can be